wp-plugins/robo-gallery/readme.txt

 No, we don't have any limits for image size in our gallery.

+= Where specify description of the gallery images? =

+When you open gallery settings inside you'll find images manager section.
+Images manager make you able to add/edit descriptions and titles of every gallery image

+= How to generate shortcode for Wordpress page, post or widget? =

+First of all you can copy shortcode inside gallery settings , in separate shortcode block.
+Another way generate shortcode directly in post or page edit mode.
+You can find wizard button on top of content editor

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery